Imageomics/HDR-SMood-Challenge/pages/data.md

 This challenge uses images and metadata associated with [carabid beetle](https://en.wikipedia.org/wiki/Ground_beetle) specimens collected by the [National Ecological Observatory Network (NEON)](https://www.neonscience.org/) for the "Ground beetles sampled from pitfall traps" data product (DP1.10022.001, [RELEASE-2025](https://doi.org/10.48443/cd21-q875)) to predict drought conditions at the location and time of sampling.

-For this challenge, drought was characterized for each beetle sampling event using values of the Standardized Precipitation Evapotranspiration Index (SPEI) retrieved from the [GRIDMET Drought image collection](https://developers.google.com/earth-engine/datasets/catalog/GRIDMET_DROUGHT#description) (see [Abatzoglou (2011)](https://doi.org/10.1002/joc.3413).
+For this challenge, drought was characterized for each beetle sampling event using values of the Standardized Precipitation Evapotranspiration Index (SPEI) retrieved from the [GRIDMET Drought image collection](https://developers.google.com/earth-engine/datasets/catalog/GRIDMET_DROUGHT#description) (see [Abatzoglou (2011)](https://doi.org/10.1002/joc.3413)).

-All data are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+All data are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## General Overview of Inputs and Expected Outputs

-**Model inputs** will be a flat metadata table (csv format) where each row is a metadata record for a specimen image.
-Multiple images will be associated with a sampling `eventID`, where a "sampleing event" corresponds with a location (NEON Site ID) and the date on which the beetle specimens were collected.
+**Model inputs** will be a flat metadata table (CSV format) where each row is a metadata record for a specimen image.
+Multiple images will be associated with a sampling `eventID`, where a "sampling event" corresponds with a location (NEON Site ID) and the date on which the beetle specimens were collected.
 Thus, multiple input records (multiple images of beetle specimens) will be used to predict a single SPEI value at a given site on a given date.
 Note that `eventID`s will be anonymized in the test dataset, but the metadata will include `siteID` and `collectDate` in the training data.

 **What to predict:** The SPEI metrics represent cumulative drought conditions over a time window.
 For this challenge, participants will submit predictions for SPEI metrics representing three different time scales:
-- `SPEI_30d` is drought conditions calculated from data for the 30 day window preceding sample collection
+- `SPEI_30d` is the drought condition calculated from data for the 30 day window preceding sample collection.
-- `SPEI_1y` is the drought condition calculated from the year preceding sample collection
+- `SPEI_1y` is the drought condition calculated from the year preceding sample collection.
-- `SPEI_2y` is the drought condition calculated from the two years preceding sample collection
+- `SPEI_2y` is the drought condition calculated from the two years preceding sample collection.

 **The submission file** will be a long-format flat table (csv file format) with a prediction for each `SPEI_30d`, `SPEI_1y`, and `SPEI_2y` for each `eventID`.
 Predictions will include a measure of uncertainty, so each prediction will include `mu` (mean) and `sigma` (standard deviation).
 See the example submission below for more details.

 ## Instructions to Download Training Data

-<<needs updating for beetle ml process, once we have it developed>>
+The challenge training data is available on Hugging Face, from [imageomics/sentinel-beetles](https://huggingface.co/datasets/imageomics/sentinel-beetles).
+Please follow the directions provided in the dataset card to access the data, and open a [discussion](https://huggingface.co/datasets/imageomics/sentinel-beetles/discussions) if you encounter any issues.
+Note that the data will not be made available until the official launch of the challenge.

 First, install the downloader in your virtual environment:
 ```bash